andys8/code-review-talk/README.md

 ---

-# Opening a pull request
+# Create a Pull Request

 Add information: what would you tell somebody?
 Screenshot, Video (examples from CE?)